Learning Unified Reference Representation for Unsupervised Multi-class Anomaly Detection: Experiment

 \textbf{Anomaly Detection.}~ Our method has achieved SOTA results on both the MVTec-AD and VisA datasets in terms of the anomaly detection metric Image-AUROC (I-A).
 Furthermore, our approach has shown significant improvements compared to the previous unified framework.
 In contrast to the feature reconstruction-based method UniAD~\cite{you2022unified}, our method has increased the I-A score from $96.5\%$ to $98.6\%$ on MVTec-AD and $91.5\%$ to $95.9\%$ on VisA.
 On the other hand, separate models such as PaDiM~\cite{defard2021padim} and DRAEM~\cite{zavrtanik2021draem} have exhibited a notable decrease in performance, indicating that these models struggle to effectively learn normal patterns across multiple classes.

 \textbf{Anomaly Localization.}~ We have also achieved SOTA results on the pixel-level localization metric Pixel-AUROC (P-A), on both datasets.
 Since OmniAL~\cite{zhao2023omnial} is a pixel-level reconstruction and detection model, it has an advantage in anomaly localization.
-However, our method, with its more accurate detection performance, has ultimately improved the P-A score of OmniAL on the MVTec-AD from $98.3\%$ to $99.2\%$, and on the VisA from $96.6\%$ to $98.8\%$.
+However, our method, with its more accurate detection performance, has ultimately improved the P-A score of OmniAL on the MVTec-AD from $98.3\%$ to $98.5\%$, and on the VisA from $96.6\%$ to $99.2\%$.
 Moreover, compared to the feature reconstruction-based UniAD, our improvements are even more significant on MVTec-AD.

 \textbf{Qualitative Results on MVTec-AD.}~ To further demonstrate the superiority of our method, we visualized the reconstruction and detection results of the MVTec-AD~\cite{bergmann2019mvtec} dataset, as shown in Figure~\ref{fig:res_vis}.
 It can be observed that UniAD fails to detect some anomalies as these anomaly features are not recovered to normal features.
 In contrast, our method successfully reconstructs normal features.
 This indicates that UniAD has not fully learned the normal patterns for these classes but instead learned shortcuts that prevent the reconstruction of anomalies as normal features.
 In contrast, our method recovers these samples to normal instances, demonstrates the effectiveness of our RLR in successfully addressing the issue of models learning shortcuts.

-\textbf{Qualitative Results on VisA.}~We also conducted a qualitative analysis on the VisA~\cite{zou2022spot} dataset.
-Figure~\ref{fig:visa} presents the visual detection results of UniAD~\cite{you2022unified} and our RLR on the VisA dataset.
-It is important to note that we were unable to reproduce the results of OmniAL~\cite{zhao2023omnial} due to the unavailability of its source code, hence its results are not shown.
-Similar to the qualitative analysis conducted on the MVTec-AD~\cite{bergmann2019mvtec} dataset, our method successfully detects samples that UniAD fails to detect, thus demonstrating the effectiveness of our approach.
+We also conducted qualitative analysis on the VisA~\cite{zou2022spot} dataset.
+Due to space limitations, please refer to the supplementary materials for details.